michaelbZA/my-website/content/links/_index.md

 - [Short of the Week](https://www.shortoftheweek.com/) - Curated collection of short films.
 - [Puzzles by MIT](https://www.ocf.berkeley.edu/~wwu/riddles/intro.shtml) - Collection of logic puzzles.
 - [Randall Munroe's What If?](https://what-if.xkcd.com/) - Answering hypothetical questions with physics.

 ---

-## Recently Added

-*Last updated: April 25, 2025*

-- [Link Name](https://example.com) - Brief description of why this link was recently added and what makes it special.
-- [Another New Link](https://example.com) - Short explanation of this newly discovered resource.
-- [Latest Discovery](https://example.com) - What I found valuable about this recent addition.

----